AsimKhan2019/Azure-DevOps-DotNet-Samples/README.md

-Team Services REST API Sample Code
+Team Services REST API and .Net Client Library Sample Code
 ===================

-This repo will eventually be chuck of code samples when using the REST API's in Team Services.
-Code is specifically optimized to be simple to read and understands.
+This repo contains code samples for using the REST API's and .Net Client Libraries in Team Services.
+Code is optimized to be simple and easy to understand.

-This is an active repo and we will be adding new code samples weekly.
 Feel free to contribute and/or provide feedback.

-Let us know if you have any questions.